sdeck51/jekyll-now/_posts/2016-3-1-FacialDetector.md

     return tf.nn.bias_add(matrix_multiply, biases)
 {% endhighlight %}

 We'll need to be making multiple fully connected layers, as well as other types of layers, so I'll be making functions to generate these.
 The above will create a fully connected layer.
-Along with this we need to implement the node function.
+Along with this we need to implement the activation function.
 In neural networks each node has some sort of saturating function, such as the sigmoind, or hyperbolic tangent.
 For deep networks, due to speed concerns as well as vanishing gradient issues, linear rectifiers are used.
 Also called ReLu, this function is simply the function x with a floor of zero.

+Another concern we have is the weights need to be initialized in some fashion, because if they have the same initial values then they may end up learning similar features and create an underperforming model.
+People have found that simply applying gaussian a guassian distribution with zero variance works well for both improved training speed as well as preventing the networking from learning the same features, or even from it stop learning.
+We'll be using xavier initialization for this.

 {% highlight python %}
 def createLinearRectifier(x_input):